thyphamdev/restson/README.md

 have to be in the try / catch block, and call next(err) at the end to pass the error to Error Handler middleware.

 With all the reasons above, I decided to write this small library, with a hope to help my beloved fellow devs have an easier way to Design and implement the REST APIs for the Backend apps.

-## How it work?
+The general principal is, we focus on writing the Endpoint handlers, middlewares, request validation schema only, each in one file.
+All the APIs can be written in one JSON file, no need to declare routers.
+This way enforce a cleaner architecture and all devs can have a much clearer overview on the whole API set.

+## Quick start
 ### Sample project
 We wanna have a set of REST APIs:
 ````